Beavis and Butt-Head Reconsidered

 “Beavis & Butt-Head” didn’t have anything resembling a plot, and character development was scarce.
 But we watched them.
 They became as deeply embedded in ’90s culture as Kurt Cobain himself.
 We watched them for one overarching reason: they had opinions.

-Notwithstanding some truly sick burns, their opinions rarely included anything resembling nuance.
+Notwithstanding some truly sick burns, B&B’s opinions rarely included anything resembling nuance.
 “Rules” and “yes!” were high praise, applied liberally to Pantera (who “kicks everybody’s ass”), Megadeath, Iron Maiden, and, my personal favorite, Ministry.
 “This sucks” was an unappealable dismissal, assigned to Journey, Winger, Pink Floyd, college music, and bubblegum pop.
 Occasionally, something was “cool” or “kinda cool.”
 (Surprisingly, the Bee Gees fell into this category.)
 Otherwise, there was a lot of air guitar, head-banging, grunt-laughter, and scatalogical double-entendres.

 They were caricatures of teenage boys… but only barely.